 My current research examines the effects of foreign sponsorship on the durability of authoritarian client regimes in the postwar period.
 My dissertation and book project seeks to explain puzzling variation in the impact of foreign support on client regime survival between Western patrons and their Soviet counterpart.
 In particular, I focus on the divergent effects of foreign sponsorship on client coup prevention strategies and military loyalty.
+My research has been published or is forthcoming in World Politics, Post-Soviet Affairs, and the Washington Post.

 More broadly, my research interests include the politics of authoritarian rule, civil-military relations, comparative democratization, Soviet foreign policy, and the international politics of insurgency and counterinsurgency.
 In addition to my own data collection for my dissertation, I have been involved in several long-term data collection projects, including the revolutionary regimes dataset with Steven Levitsky and Lucan Ahmad Way, the ongoing State Genealogy project with Seva Gunitsky, and a (very) new project on the origins of military organizations with Lucan Ahmad Way, Dan Slater, Steven Levitsky, and Jean Lachapelle.